frontenddogma/web-development-glossary/manuscript/c.md

 CLI
 : → Command-Line Interface

-@@

 Click
 : A physical or emulated interaction with a pointing device.

 Clickthrough Rate
-: The ratio of how often users who see a page, email, or advertisement and click on a specific element in it.
+: The ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.
+It is commonly used to measure the success of an online advertising campaign for a particular website as well as the effectiveness of email campaigns.&nbsp;[†](#w-ctr)

 Client
-: Hardware or software that accesses a service provided by a server, which is usually remote but may also be local.
+: A piece of computer hardware or software that accesses a service made available by a server.
+The server is often (but not always) on another computer system, in which case the client accesses the service by way of a network.&nbsp;[†](#w-client)

+@@

 Client Hints
 : A mechanism to allow for proactive content negotiation.